-During the winter season we offer dog sledding on Thursdays and Saturdays.
+During the winter season we offer dog sledding on Thursdays, plus some additional dates:

 To drive your own sled you must be 15 years old.

-There is space for 5 guests on each tour.
+There is space for 4 adults on each tour, or three adults and two children.
 One sled accommodates the driver and one passenger.